fclaerho/ansible-role-syskit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 System Integration Kit.
-Configure users, groups, firewall, proxies, logs, etc. for services and tools.
+Finish integrating services and tools by configuring users, firewall, proxies, logs, etc.
  Version 0.1.